ccao-data/data-architecture/dbt/README.md

 dbt build --select default.* --resource-types model seed
 ```

+> [!NOTE]
+> If you are building a [Python model](https://docs.getdbt.com/docs/build/python-models),
+> your model may require external dependencies be available on S3.
+> To make these dependencies available to your model, run
+> `../.github/scripts/deploy_dbt_model_dependencies.sh <your_model_name>`
+> in the context of the `dbt/` directory before you run `dbt build`.
+> You can also run the script with no arguments to make dependencies available
+> for all Python models in the project, but this will take a longer time to
+> complete and will use extra storage space on S3.

 #### Build tables and views in production

 By default, all `dbt` commands will run against the `dev` environment (called